NULL3D-Boi/CoolBot-Rewritten/README.md

 Keep in mind, though: this MAY become a publicly usable feature in the future.
 If this happens, this section will be removed from the README.

+``requests_channel`` is a variable meant to house the ID for the Discord channel all requests will be sent to by your bot.
+You might want to make sure this specific channel is something only you or anyone you trust should be able to see.

 ### Commands
 Commands should be pretty straightforward to add.
 Every usable command in CoolBot will be a part of this repository, but here's a template for a new command in case you need it:
 ```